fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 ## The FusionCharts Chart Class

-A list of available parameters is given in the table below:

-### Constructor Parameters

 The syntax of the `Chart` class constructor used to initialize the chart object is:

 ```vb.net
 Chart <object name> = new Chart (chartType, chartId, chartWidth, chartHeight, dataFormat, dataSource, bgColor, bgOpacity)
 ```

-Given below is a brief description of the constructor parameters:
+A list of available constructor parameters are given in the table below:

 <table>
   <tr>